Title: Functional Imaging

 Participants: Minimum 4, Maximum 8 PhD students, technicians and postdocs.

 Level: Experienced microscopist (previous level: Basics in Fluorescence Microscopy, next level: In the Footsteps of van Leeuwenhoek)

-Costs: 400 Euros.
+Costs: Will be updated in May 2019.
 Besides full course attendance, the fee includes course materials, use of the microscopes and the final lunch session.
 Attendees will be responsible for their own travel, lodging and meals.